ScottGebert/Covid-Tracker/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.

-This is a province by province Covid-19 tracking app that allows user to view case data for each province.
-The site has basic stasitic filtering, in the future I hope too improve the styling of the user interface as well as improving the statistic service to get news and vaccation data that can be displayed on the province dashboards.
+This is a province based Covid-19 tracking app that allows users to view case data for each location.
+The site has basic statistic filtering, in the future I hope to improve the styling of the user interface as well as improving the statistical service to get news and vaccination data that can be displayed on the province dashboards.

+Working on getting a domain for the site setup in the meantime you can view a little bit about it on Devpost at

 ## Development server